Maryland Criminal Defense Attorneys

 Criminal charges can prove difficult to manage and can throw every aspect of your life into disarray.
 If you are looking at a criminal charge, retain knowledgeable, experienced legal counsel to bring your case to a favorable conclusion.

-The lawyers at Alpert Schreyer Poe, LLC are experienced in defending the rights of individuals who have been accused of a crime.
+The Maryland criminal defense lawyers at Alpert Schreyer Poe, LLC are experienced in defending the rights of individuals who have been accused of a crime.
 We can review your situation carefully to better understand your needs and the circumstances surrounding your case.
-For your convenience we have five offices located in Bowie, Frederick, Lexington Park, Prince Frederick, and Waldorf.
+For your convenience we have five offices located in Bowie, Frederick, Lexington Park, Prince Frederick, Rockville, and Waldorf.

 Call us today at (301) 321-7277 to schedule a free initial case evaluation, or fill out our confidential online contact form.